Mike Feerick: Awards

-Social and Community Initiatives
+Social and community initiatives

 Ireland Reaching Out (Ireland XO)

-Feerick founded Ireland Reaching Out, a volunteer-led, community-based National Irish Diaspora Programme in 2009 with the stated goal of connecting people of the Irish Diaspora to their ancestral roots in Ireland.
+Feerick founded Ireland Reaching Out, a volunteer-led, community-based national Irish diaspora programme, in 2009 with the stated goal of connecting people of the Irish diaspora to their ancestral roots in Ireland.
 Feerick and Irish economist David McWilliams pitched the idea to the Irish government in 2010.
 Ireland Reaching Out welcomed its first returning group in July 2011.
-In 2017, Ireland XO volunteers across Ireland welcomed home 300 returning Diaspora groups.
-The Ireland XO Programme is funded by the Irish Department of Foreign Affairs, the Heritage Council of Ireland, Google and the Irish Lottery.
-Ireland XO operates across Ireland north and south.

 University of Limerick

-Feerick was the founding chairman of the International Advisory Board of the Kemmy Business School, at the University of Limerick, and is a Director Emeritus of the University of Limerick Foundation.
+Feerick was the founding chairman of the International Advisory Board of the Kemmy Business School at the University of Limerick, and is a Director Emeritus of the University of Limerick Foundation.

 Irish Support & Advice Service

-Feerick was appointed Chairperson of the Irish Support & Advice Service, Hammersmith, London in 1995.
-As Chairperson, Feerick founded an outreach programme, funded by the Atlantic Philanthropies and the Mott Foundation, assisting the "forgotten Irish", a term which refers to elderly Irish emigrants to the UK in the 1940s and 50's who subsequently met hard times.
+Feerick was appointed chairperson of the Irish Support & Advice Service, Hammersmith, London, in 1995.
+As chairperson, Feerick founded an outreach programme, funded by the Atlantic Philanthropies and the Mott Foundation, assisting the "forgotten Irish," a term which refers to elderly Irish emigrants to the UK in the 1940s and '50s who subsequently met hard times.

 Alternative Sentencing

-Through Alison, Feerick has pioneered free learning as an innovative alternative sentencing option within the US court system where the judge does not wish to impose a custodial sentence.
+Through Alison, Feerick has promoted free learning as an alternative sentencing option within the US court system, where the judge does not wish to impose a custodial sentence.
 His view is that incarceration should be avoided if at all possible, especially for minor offences, and that free mandatory education should be a part of every court sentence worldwide.

 Personal views

-Feerick believes that the current traditional education systems are "too slow, too expensive, and they can’t reach everyone", stating that people need a much more accessible education system.
-He believes that with the help of technology, it is possible to create a scalable and sustainable platform for free education for everyone.
+Feerick believes that the current traditional education systems are "too slow, too expensive, and they can’t reach everyone," stating that people need a much more accessible education system.
+He believes that, with the help of technology, it is possible to create a scalable and sustainable platform for free education for everyone.